allegroai/clearml-docs/docs/clearml_agent/clearml_agent_execution_env.md

 ## Docker Mode
 :::note notes
-* Docker Mode is only supported in Linux.
+* Docker Mode is only supported in linux.
 * Docker Mode requires docker service v19.03 or higher installed.
 * If your machine requires root permissions to run Docker, the ClearML Agent in Docker Mode must also run with root permissions.
 :::